atropos-null/LS/py109/py109_studyguide.md

 This mutation affects both variables because they point to the same object, but scope isn't involved here at all - it's about object identity and mutation, not variable assignment.

+Final Rules:

+1. Variables defined in a function are local to that function and cannot be accessed in the outer scope.
+2. Functions can access variables from outer scopes for reading.
+When attempting to reassign an outer scope variable within a function, Python creates a new local variable instead.
+However, if the outer scope variable references a mutable object (like a list or dictionary), the function can modify the contents of that object without creating a local variable, and these changes will persist outside the function.
+3. To modify a global variable within a function, you must declare it with the global keyword.
+4. Peer scopes do not conflict - variables in one function are not accessible in another function at the same level.

 Further References: